-Attending your first Narcotics Anonymous can be intimidating.
+Attending your first group meeting can be intimidating.
 Remember, we are all addicts, and we’ve all been to a first meeting.
 Nobody is there to judge you.
 We are there to share about how addiction has affected our lives, and to support each-others’ recovery.

 New members are assigned a “sponsor”, someone who has been in the program for awhile.
 Your sponsor is your lifeline, a person you can call if you’re tempted to use or having a hard day.
 Don’t hesitate to contact them!
 Helping other addicts is part of the 12-Step Process, so helping you is part of their recovery.